 The commitment we start in November is with a pre-season for juniors can go all the way through to September/October.

 Commitment can and will change though for all levels.

-Let’s chat about Zebras star forward Matthew Sanders.
-He comes in from Victoria for NPLTAS games and travels back home and starts it again.
+Star forward Matthew Sanders comes in from Victoria and travels back home.
 Does that hurt the establishment you want with the Hobart Zebras?